 How Dental Fillings are Placed

-During your consultation, one of our doctors will use DIAGNOdent technology to analyze the health of your tooth.
+During your initial appointment, one of our doctors will use DIAGNOdent technology to analyze the health of your tooth.
 This device uses laser technology to locate even the smallest cavity so treatment can be administered immediately before progressing into something more serious.
 Our doctors can often provide same-day treatment to eliminate the need for multiple office visits.
 A dental filling can be completed with just four simple steps:

 - Anesthesia: To begin, a local anesthetic will be administered to numb the tooth and nearby gums.
 If you struggle with dental anxiety, we can provide sedation to ensure optimal comfort.